 THE ZERO-FUEL AIRPLANE

-The wingspan of an Airbus 340, but the weight of a small car !
+Solar Impulse 2: the wingspan of a Jumbo Jet 747, but the weight of a car !

-The lithium batteries, which weigh 400 kg, are recharged during the day by 200 m2 of photovoltaic cells, allowing flight to continue through the night before a new cycle starts the following morning.
+The lithium batteries, which weigh 600 kg, are recharged during the day by 270 m2 of photovoltaic cells, allowing flight to continue through the night before a new cycle starts the following morning.
 The price to be paid for this is a very low speed (on average 70 km/h) and high sensitivity to turbulence.
 Only one pilot can be carried.
 So Bertrand and André take turns in the cockpit for flights that last over 26 hours.
+The pilots' endurance will be all the more tested than the longest legs of the round-the-world will last up to five days and five nights.

 « It’s easy to generate public enthusiasm for great adventures – people are keen to share the dreams of pioneers and explorers.
 A solar airplane that can fly day and night and even round the world without any fuel conveys a strong message.
 If it is possible to get by without fossil fuels in the air, nobody can ever again claim that we cannot do it in our daily lives on the ground, in our cars, houses, heating systems, air conditioners and electric lights.
 We need to generate positive feelings about renewable energies and clean technologies that allow energy to be saved.
 Let’s draw governments’ attention to the unavoidable changes that are needed to secure the planet’s future energy supplies and ecological balance.
 Let’s show how environmental protection can be profitable and stimulating for us.
 Let’s show how alternative energy sources, allied to new technologies, can help us achieve things previously considered impossible. » (Bertrand Piccard)